tes465/LaminB-ID/README.md

 ## **Usage**
 1. How to prepare files for script usage
-    + Install the computer code (see previous section)
+    + Download the python script onto your computer (see previous section)
     + Download the [3D ImageJ suite plugin](https://mcib3d.frama.io/3d-suite-imagej)
     + Process 3D images of Lamin B staining.
 Quantify the staining and save the results in a supported\
       file format (.csv or .txt).
 Columns should be separated by commas (.csv file) or tabs (.txt file)